 Bible study has a significant place in believers’ lives.
 It’s more than reading the words on the pages of our Bibles; it’s about diving deep into the teachings, gathering wisdom, and growing spiritually.
 Group Bible study can be transformative for the participants and the host.

 Today, we are going to delve into the importance of Bible study and the benefits of hosting.
 Then I will share how to prepare to host a Bible study.
-Later this week, come back for how to invite others to the Bible study and how to lead it.
+When you finish reading this, head over and read about being the Bible study host.

 Are you ready to learn how to host a Bible study?